-The city of Chengdu, in Sichuan province is just beginning to attract foreign tourism, it is immersive and an interesting time to go, but also difficult for independent travelers who don’t speak Chinese.
+The city of Chengdu, in Sichuan province, is just beginning to attract foreign tourists, it is immersive and an interesting time to go, but also difficult for independent travelers who don’t speak Chinese.
 Without our two local guides, Mavis Mei and Tiffany Shi, my group of eight would have been totally lost.
 These are my top ten favorite things to do.

 1. Chengdu Panda Research Base

 China began opening panda bases in the 1980s to conserve their cutest national treasure.
 Now there are 32 panda bases, but the Chengdu base is the only one open to the public.
 About forty pandas currently live there, including darling, playful six-month-old babies.
 Crowds of Chinese and international tourists jostle for a position to photograph cubs wrestling and playing.
 This is the number one thing for tourists to do around Chengdu, the visitor center displays and a 20-minute film about pandas have English captions.